Yona-Appletree/ledSPI/README.md

 Connecting the LEDs to the correct pins and level-shifting the voltages to 5v can be quite complex when using many output ports of the BBB.

-While there may be others, RGB123 makes an execellent 24/48 pin cape designed specifically for this version of LEDscape: [24 pin](http://rgb-123.com/product/beaglebone-black-24-output-cape/) or [48 pin](http://rgb-123.com/product/beaglebone-black-48-output-cape/)
+While there may be others, RGB123 makes an excellent 24/48 pin cape designed specifically for this version of LEDscape: [24 pin](http://rgb-123.com/product/beaglebone-black-24-output-cape/) or [48 pin](http://rgb-123.com/product/beaglebone-black-48-output-cape/)

 If you do not use a cape, refer to the pin mapping section below and remember